Opentopodata

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicitly advises 'Call this FIRST when you have many tools available and want to see the option set (not just one answer).'
-This provides clear when-to-use and context.
+The description includes explicit guidance: 'Call this FIRST when you have many tools available and want to see the option set (not just one answer).'
+This tells the agent when to use it, though it doesn't explicitly state when not to use it.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.